inexorgame-obsolete/wiki-mirror/Inexor-Tree-API.md

 ### Custom Properties

 As we add plugin capabilities we should also allow JS to define custom properties that are stored in inexor and efficiently synced but only used by the JS code.

+### 9P

+We should also implement a 9P server for the Tree.
+Just because it's awesome!

 ### Structure